segmentio/segment-docs/src/connections/functions/insert-functions.md

 Segment invokes a separate part of the function (called a "handler") for each event type that you send to your destination insert function.

 > info ""
-> Your function isn't invoked for an event if you've configured a [destination filter](/docs/connections/destinations/destination-filters/), and the event doesn't pass the filter.
+> If you’ve configured a [destination filter](/docs/connections/destinations/destination-filters/), and the event doesn’t pass the filter, then your function isn’t invoked for that event as destination filters are applied before the insert functions.

 The default source code template includes handlers for all event types.
 You don't need to implement all of them - just use the ones you need, and skip the ones you don't.